Enclosed building (not at lock-up stage) with roofing material installed:

 DIAGRAM 3

-Enclosed building (not at lock-up stage) with roofing material not installed:
+DIAGRAM 4 Enclosed building (not at lock-up stage) with roofing material not installed:

-Open structure exposed to weather (front view):
+DIAGRAM 5 Open structure exposed to weather (front view):

-Open structure exposed to weather (side view):
+DIAGRAM 6 Open structure exposed to weather (side view):

-NOTE: Enclosure roof overhang to extend forward sufficiently to protect service equipment (when door open) from 45◦ driving rain
+NOTE: Enclosure roof overhang to extend forward sufficiently to protect service equipment (when door open) from 45◦ driving rain. |

-Permanent service pole and meter base – temporary distribution panel:
+DIAGRAM 7 Permanent service pole and meter base – temporary distribution panel:

-Permanent service pole and combination meter base / main service breaker – temporary distribution panel:
+DIAGRAM 8 Permanent service pole and combination meter base / main service breaker – temporary distribution panel:

 Provincial Safety Manager